5 Signs You May Need Endodontic SurgeryJanuary 14, 2019

 If you have had a root canal in the past and that tooth is now painful or swollen, you may need an apicoectomy.
 An apicoectomy is a procedure used to treat teeth that have suffered infection or bone loss from failed root canal treatments.

 Dr. Faghih at Cascadia Dental Specialists specializes in endodontics, and performs apicoectomies to save natural teeth.
 This procedure is needed when an infection develops at the very tip of the root (or apex) of the tooth.
-This new, high-tech procedure can save infected teeth, rather than having them extracted.
+Additionally, this new and high-tech procedure can save infected teeth, rather than having them extracted.
 Here’s how.

 Teeth are held in place in the mouth by their roots, and have one to four roots each.
 Nerves and blood vessels enter the tooth at the tip of the root, travel up and down the root canal of the tooth, as well as in the pulp chamber of the tooth, which is within the crown.

 A root canal procedure is performed starting from the crown inward, where an infection within the root canal is cleaned out and the canal itself is filled and sealed from the surface.

 Sometimes infected tissue can remain within one of the canals, or become re-infected years later.
 This is where endodontic microsurgery, such as apicoectomy, comes in to help.

 Endodontists can perform a microsurgery under a microscope to completely eliminate the infection and literally save the natural tooth.

 A filling is then placed in the tip of the root to seal off the root canal and a stitch is placed in the gum tissue to close the incision.
 This procedure allows the bone tissue to heal around the root.

 Apicoectomies are a permanent solution, designed to preserve natural teeth rather than having them pulled.